Golden generation: Yugoslavia (1987–1992)

 Yugoslavia's generation of young footballers won the 1987 FIFA World Youth Championship and finished runner-up at the 1990 UEFA European Under-21 Championship.
 The nation then reached the quarter-finals of the 1990 FIFA World Cup and, a year later, a Red Star Belgrade team featuring many of the national team's stars became the first Yugoslav side to ever win the European Cup.
 Yugoslavia qualified for UEFA Euro 1992 with seven wins from eight matches and the best goalscoring record and goal difference of any team during the qualifying phase.
 However, the team was disqualified prior to the tournament due to the Yugoslav Wars (it was replaced by the eventual champion, Denmark) and did not play together again after the country's division.
 Several players from the Yugoslav team went on to finish in third place at the 1998 World Cup with Croatia.
 This pre-dissolution golden generation in soccer was also mirrored by a golden generation of Yugoslav basketball that won the 1990 FIBA World Championship.
 Notable players from this generation include Alen Bokšić, Robert Prosinečki, Igor Štimac, Robert Jarni, Dejan Savićević, Predrag Mijatović, Siniša Mihajlović, Davor Šuker, Zvonimir Boban and Vladimir Jugović.

-Netherlands (1974–1978, 1988–1998)

-The 1970s have been widely recognized as the peak of Dutch football, where the "Oranje", led by Johan Cruyff had achieved remarkable success, making it into two back-to-back World Cup finals, where they faced West Germany in the World Cup 1974 and Argentina in the World Cup 1978, infamous for potential corruption and Argentinian government interference.

-Whilst having good runs in the world cup, they also reached Semi-Finals in the Euro 1976 edition.
-Aside from the team's "mastermind" Johan Cruyff, the Oranje also consisted of players, the likes of Piet Keizer, Willem van Hanegem, Johnny Rep, Ruud Krol, and Johan Neeskens, as well as their tactically brilliant coach, Rinus Michels, who played a key part into the Oranje's road to the final.

-A new Golden Generation came about in the late 1980s, with attacking players like Marco Van Basten, Ruud Gullit, Wim Kieft & Gerald Vanenburg.
-They also had creative & hard working midfielders like Jan Wouters, Frank Rijkaard, Arnold Mühren & Erwin Koeman.
-They also had a solid defence with players like Sjaak Troost, free-kick specialist Ronald Koeman and full-backs Berry van Aerle & Adri van Tiggelen.
-These players won the UEFA Euro 1988 in style, playing exciting, attacking football all through the tournament.